Drug Switching Notices

 - are HIPAA-compliant;

-- are directed only;
+- are directed to specific individuals only;

 - clearly indicate what organization is funding such a communication;